 As you’re booting your computer, wait for the manufacturer logo to flash from the BIOS.
 If your computer boots too quickly, you’re going to need to do this immediately after powering it on.
 Quickly press either the Shift or Escape key.
-On newer computers it’s probably Escape.
+On newer computers, it’s probably Escape.
 The timing has to be near perfect on some computers, so you may have to press it repeatedly.
 If you miss the window, reboot and try again.

 GRUB will take you to a new menu.
-Towards the bottom you’ll see one of the entries with “Recovery” listed in parentheses.
+Toward the bottom you’ll see one of the entries with “Recovery” listed in parentheses.

 You’ll arrive on a simple screen with a blue background and a box containing a series of recovery options.
-This is the main recovery menu for Ubuntu, and it allows you to do many of the common tasks that you’d need to fix a broken system.
+This is the main recovery menu for Ubuntu; it allows you to do many of the common tasks required to fix a broken system.

 The Root Terminal

 As soon as you select it, you’ll see the bottom of your screen switch to a terminal and log in as root.
 Before you can do much, you’re going to need to remount the root partition of your drive.
 By default, it’s mounted read-only for safety purposes, but you’ll probably need to modify something to fix whatever issue’s going on.
 To remount it with write permissions, run the following command.